VincentDerk/sharpsat-td/README.md

 SharpSAT-TD supports exact model counting, exact weighted model counting with arbitrary precision floats, and exact weighted model counting with doubles.
 See a detailed description in [description.pdf](https://github.com/Laakeri/sharpsat-td/blob/main/description.pdf).

+# Forked

+This project is a fork of [Laakeri/sharpsat-td](https://github.com/Laakeri/sharpsat-td).
+When weighted model counting, that version assumes weight 1.0 implies the fact must be true.
+This fork intends to remove that assumption to support Tseitin variables whose positive literal l and negative literal -l may both have weight 1.0.
+In the original version, the assumption would then imply that both l and -l must be true, which results in an UNSAT result.

 # Compiling